hjohn/Dirk/README.markdown

 Assisted injection makes it possible to automatically create a factory for a class that will inject known dependencies automatically while allowing you to supply additional arguments of your own.
-An abstract class or interface needs to be supplied with a single abstract method (SAM type) that returns the correct type.
+An abstract class or interface needs to be supplied annotated with the `@Assisted` annotation.
+It also must have a single abstract method (SAM type) that returns the correct type.
 This type will serve as the factory that can be injected.
 Secondly the product of the factory should have its supplied arguments annotated with `@Argument` while its dependencies will be injected as usual.

 An example Product with a dependency on `Engine` and a user supplied argument `wheelCount`: